arghyasur1991/MuseTalk-Unity/README.md

     }
   ],
   "dependencies": {
-    "com.genesis.musetalk.unity": "file:/path/to/MuseTalk-Unity",
+    "com.genesis.LiveTalk.unity": "file:/path/to/LiveTalk-Unity",
     // ... other dependencies
   }
 }
 ```

-**Note**: Replace `/path/to/MuseTalk-Unity` with the actual path to your MuseTalk-Unity package folder.
+**Note**: Replace `/path/to/LiveTalk-Unity` with the actual path to your LiveTalk-Unity package folder.

 ## Features

 - Real-time talking head generation from avatar images and audio
-- Support for multiple avatar poses and expressions
-- Face detection and landmark extraction using InsightFace
-- Whisper-based audio feature extraction
-- UNet and VAE-based video frame generation
-- Seamless face blending with original images
-- Memory optimization with tensor pooling and caching
-- INT8 quantization support for improved performance
+- WIP

 ## Usage